 Existing Mortgage Loans.
-If, on the issue date of the certificates, a mortgaged property securing a mortgage loan in the pool also secures one or more existing mortgage loans of which we are aware, information about the existing mortgage loans is disclosed on Annex A. Annex A will disclose the priority of the lien securing each existing mortgage loan.
+If, on the issue date of the certificates, a mortgaged property securing a mortgage loan in the pool also secures an existing additional mortgage loan or other indebtedness of which we are aware, information about the existing mortgage loan or other indebtedness is disclosed on Annex A. Annex A also discloses the priority of the lien securing each existing mortgage loan.
 Any existing mortgage loan is not part of the pool and does not back the certificates being offered unless otherwise disclosed.
 If the necessary information is available, we will disclose a combined debt service coverage ratio and combined underwritten loan-to-value ratio for the mortgage loan in the pool and all existing mortgage loans secured by the related mortgaged property.
 We do not generally disclose any information about "soft" financing mortgage loans provided by a government agency or organization to promote affordable housing.
 See "-Soft Financing Mortgage Loans" for additional information.

-Future Supplemental Mortgage Loans.
-After the issue date of the certificates, a borrower may request our approval to incur and to secure new supplemental debt by placing a new lien or liens on the mortgaged property already securing a mortgage loan in the pool.
-Before any supplemental debt may be incurred, we require the lender to determine that the new supplemental debt is permitted under the Multifamily Guide and that the combined debt service coverage ratio (including debt service on the new supplemental debt) evidences that the net cash flow of the mortgaged property is sufficient to support the mortgage loan and any other applicable existing debt.
-See "- Underwriting Mortgage Loans-Tiers and Tier-Dropping" for further information.
-Any new supplemental mortgage loan will not become part of the pool and will not back the certificates being offered.
+New Mortgage Loans.
+After the issue date of the certificates, a borrower may request our approval to incur new debt or obligations (which may be in the form of one or more subordinate or supplemental mortgage loans, additional indebtedness, or other obligations) and to secure the new debt by placing a new lien or liens on the mortgaged property already securing a mortgage loan in the pool.
+Before any additional debt or obligations may be incurred, we require the lender to determine that the new debt or obligations are permitted under the Multifamily Guide and that the combined debt service coverage ratio (calculated by including debt service on the new debt or obligation, the existing mortgage loan in the pool, and any other additional debt secured by the mortgaged property) evidences that the net cash flow of the mortgaged property is sufficient to support the mortgage loan and all of the additional debt or obligations.
+See "-Underwriting Mortgage Loans-Tiers and Tier-Dropping" for further information.
+Any new mortgage loan will not become part of the pool and will not back the certificates being offered.

-In most cases, new supplemental debt will be subordinate to an existing mortgage loan, although it is possible for additional debt to be of senior or equal priority with the mortgage loan in the pool.
-Annex A will also disclose the priority of the lien securing the new supplemental debt.
-In addition, if we have securitized a subordinate mortgage loan and, during the term of the subordinate mortgage loan, the existing senior mortgage loan is paid in full.
+In most cases, additional debt or obligations are structured to be subordinate to an existing senior mortgage loan.
+In certain cases, however, we have securitized a subordinate mortgage loan and, during the term of the subordinate mortgage loan, the existing senior mortgage loan is paid in full.
 Under those circumstances, we may permit a new senior mortgage loan to be made and continue to subordinate the mortgage loan in the pool.